Miracle: Letters to the President: Production

-On 9 June 2020, it was reported that Park Jeong-min, Im Yoon-ah and Lee Sung-min were considering the proposal of appearing in the film positively.
+On 9 June 2020, it was reported that Park Jeong-min, Lim Yoona and Lee Sung-min were considering the proposal of appearing in the film positively.
 On 25 August 2020, the cast was confirmed.

 Principal photography began on August 2, 2020 The filming location was Gangwon Province, South Korea.
 The film set in 1988, was shot in an open set and filmed around Yucheon-ri, Jeongseon, and various other places in the province such as a house in Nakcheon-ri, Dogye Dongdeok branch school in Samcheok, High1 Chuchu Park, Wonju Ganhyeon Tourist Site, and Wonju Rail Bike.

 Release

-Lotte Entertainment released a special video clip and handwritten letters of Park Jeong-min and Im Yoon-ah to promote the film.
+Lotte Entertainment released a special video clip and handwritten letters of Park Jeong-min and Lim Yoona to promote the film.
 It was scheduled to premiere in June 2021 but the release was postponed due to the COVID-19 pandemic.
 It was released theatrically on September 15, 2021, coinciding with Chuseok festival.

 The film was screened at 1st Ulsan International Film Festival on December 19, 2021.
 It was also selected at 24th edition of Far East Film Festival held from April 22 to 30 2022, where it won the Golden Mulberry award.